 School districts must provide equal educational opportunities to transgender, nonbinary and gender non-conforming students.
 Under State law, sex discrimination extends to claims of discrimination based on sexual orientation and gender identity.
-775 ILCS 5/5-101(11); 23 III.Admin.Code §1.240.
+775 ILCS 5/1-103(0-1):775 ILCS 5/5-101(11); 23 III.Admin.Code §1.240.
 The III.
-Human Rights Act defines sexual orientation as the "actual or perceived heterosexuality, homosexuality, bisexuality, or gender related identity, whether or not traditionally associated with the person's designated sex at birth."
+Human Rights Act (IHRA)defines sexual orientation as the "actual or perceived heterosexuality, homosexuality, bisexuality, or gender related identity, whether or not traditionally associated with the person's designated sex at birth."
 775 ILCS 5/1-103(O-1).
 The Act permits schools to maintain single-sex facilities that are distinctly private in nature, e.g., restrooms and locker rooms.
 775 ILCS 5/5-103.

 Federal law prohibits exclusion and discrimination on the basis of sex.
-20 U.S.C. §1681(a), Title IX of the Education Amendments of 1972.
-The U.S. Dept. of Education has taken varying positions on the application of Title IX to transgender or gender non-conforming students depending upon the administration in power.
-However, the Seventh Circuit U.S. Court of Appeals (which has jurisdiction over the State of Illinois) has ruled that a school's practice of denying a transgender student access to the bathroom that aligned with his gender identify violated Title IX because it was a sex-based classification.
+20 U.S.C. §1681(a), Title IX of the Education Amendments of 1972 (Title IX).
+Updated Title IX regulations explain that discrimination on the basis of sex "includes discrimination on the basis of sex stereotypes, sex characteristics, pregnancy or related conditions, sexual orientation, and gender identity."
+34 C.F.R. §106.10.
+The Seventh Circuit U.S. Court of Appeals (which has jurisdiction over the State of Illinois) has ruled that a school's practice of denying a transgender student access to the bathroom that aligned with his gender identify violated Title IX because it was a sex-based classification.
 See Whitaker by Whitaker v.
-Kenosha Unified School District No. 1 Board of Education, 858 F.3d 1034 (7th Cir.
-2017).
+Kenosha Unified Sch.
+Dist.
+No. 1 Bd. of Educ., 858 F.3d 1034 (7th Cir.
+2017); A.C. v.
+Metropolitan Sch.
+Dist. of Martinsville, 45 F.4th 760 (7th Cir.
+2023), cert. denied, 2024 WL 156480 (2024).

-School Board policy 7:10, Equal Educational Opportunities, recognizes the legal requirements described above.
-This procedure's guidance on accommodating transgender, nonbinary, and gender non-conforming students is based on non-regulatory guidance from the III.
-State Board of Education

-(ISBE) and the III.
-Dept. of Human Rights (IDHR) as well as and OCR pronouncements.
+Board policy 7:10, Equal Educational Opportunities, recognizes the legal requirements described above.
+This procedure's guidance on accommodating transgender, nonbinary, or gender nonconforming students is based on non-regulatory guidance from the III.
+State Board of Education (ISBE) and the III.
+Dept. of Human Rights (IDHR), as well as OCR pronouncements.
 See the last section, Resources.

-Gender-Based Bullying and/or Harassment Prohibited
+Gender-Based Discrimination, Harassment, and/or Bullying Prohibited

-The laws prohibiting gender discrimination require the District to protect transgender, nonbinary, and gender non-conforming students from bullying and harassment by other students.
-Under Title IX of the Education Amendments of 1972 (Title IX), a school district is responsible for damages suffered by a student who was the victim of protected sex-based harassment: unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the District's educational program or activity.
-34 C.F.R. §106.30(a).
-Board policy 2:265, Title IX Sexual Harassment Grievance Procedure, and its accompanying procedures are used to address sex-based harassment as defined in Title IX.
+The laws prohibiting gender discrimination require the District to protect transgender, nonbinary, and gender nonconforming students from sex discrimination, sex-based harassment, and bullying by other students.
+Under Title IX, discrimination on the basis of sex includes discrimination on the basis of sex stereotypes, sex characteristics, pregnancy or other related conditions, sexual orientation, and gender identity.
+Title IX also makes a school district responsible for damages suffered by a student who was the victim of prohibited sex-based hostile environment harassment: unwelcome sex-based conduct that, based on the totality of the circumstances, is subjectively and objectively offensive and is so severe or pervasive that it limits or denies a person's ability to participate in or benefit from the District's education program or activity.
+34 C.F.R. §106.2.
+Board policy 2:265, Title IX Grievance Procedure, and its accompanying procedures are used to address sex-based harassment as defined in Title IX.

 The School Code prohibits bullying on the basis of actual or perceived sexual orientation, gender-related identity or expression, and/or association with a person or group with one of the aforementioned actual or perceived characteristics.
 105 ILCS 5/27-23.7(a).
-The Board policy on bullying and the District's suite of bullying prevention materials are used to address and resolve peer bullying and harassment of transgender or gender non-conforming students.
-See 7:180, Prevention of and Response to Bullying, Intimidation, and Harassment.
+The Board policy on bullying and the District's suite of bullying prevention materials are used to address and resolve peer bullying and harassment of transgender or gender nonconforming students.
+See Board policy 7:180, Prevention of and Response to Bullying, Intimidation, and Harassment.